bluedata-katacoda/katacoda-scenarios/Spark with Jupyter_scenario/step2.md

 You will see the following:
 <br>appconfig/: appjob  logging.sh  macros.sh  startscript  utils.sh
 <br>image/

 <br>The above files are required for Spark Application Image.
-Scripts run inside each container during cluster creation and are located in the appconfig folder<br>
+Scripts run inside each container during cluster creation are located in the appconfig folder<br>
 Now, we will create a folder called “centos” inside the empty image directory.
-Execute the following command to do so :
+<br>Execute the following command to do so :
-`mkdir ~/Spark/image/centos`{{execute}}
+<br>`mkdir ~/Spark/image/centos`{{execute}}